-Writer/director Todd Haynes's abstract portrait of Bob Dylan in the '60s and '70s has garnered a little attention for its gimmicky casting of six different actors – Christian Bale, Richard Gere, Cate Blanchett, Heath Ledger, and relative unknowns Marcus Carl Franklin and Ben Whishaw – as six different incarnations of the legendary singer/songwriter.
-But the casting simply reflects the fragmentation of Haynes's film itself: each actor portrays a character who is not Bob Dylan, but rather a distinct aspect of Bob Dylan's life.
+Writer/director Todd Haynes's abstract portrait of Bob Dylan in the '60s and '70s has garnered attention for its gimmicky casting of six different actors – Christian Bale, Richard Gere, Cate Blanchett, Heath Ledger, and relative unknowns Marcus Carl Franklin and Ben Whishaw – as six different incarnations of the legendary singer/songwriter.
+But the casting simply reflects the fragmentation of Haynes's film itself: each actor portrays a character who is not specifically Bob Dylan, but rather an individual aspect of Dylan's persona.

 This is typical of Haynes, a former art and semiotics major and a classic postmodernist: this film, like many of his others, is filled with obscure cultural allusions, and it would take a dedicated Dylan (or film) scholar to catch them all.
-(For example, the Billy the Kid segments refer to Dylan's soundtrack to Sam Peckinpah's forgotten 1973 anti-Western Pat Garrett and Billy the Kid.)
+(For example, the Billy the Kid segments are a reference to Dylan's soundtrack to Sam Peckinpah's 1973 anti-Western Pat Garrett and Billy the Kid.)

 This brings up the larger question, which Haynes, in his narrow focus, never acknowledges: Who really cares about Bob Dylan anymore?
-Undoubtedly, he changed the pop music scene in the 1960s.
-But has he really influenced any of the music that we've been listening to over the past three decades?
-Even an old-timer like me doesn't fully understand Bob Dylan's relevance.
-So it's hard for me to imagine anybody born after 1960 really needing this film (which is already, with its $17 million budget, a box office flop).
+The man undoubtedly changed the pop music scene.
+But has he really influenced any of the music we've been listening to over the past three decades?
+Even an old-timer like me doesn't fully get Bob Dylan's relevance.
+So it's hard for me to imagine anyone born after 1960 really needing this film (which is already a box office flop).
 It doesn't tell you enough about Dylan to explain who he is/was or why he matters/mattered, presuming instead that everybody knows what Haynes knows.